lightapi/light-portal-doc/src/design/user-management.md

 1. Define Attributes: Define all relevant attributes in attribute_t.
 Think about all the properties of your users, resources, and environment that might be used in access control decisions.

-2. Assign Attributes to Users: Populate user_attribute_t to associate attribute values with users.
+2. Assign Attributes to Users: Populate attribute_user_t to associate attribute values with users.

 3. Assign Attributes to Endpoints: Populate attribute_permission_t to associate attribute values with API endpoints.